 Now she is diminished in his eyes, and tricked into being insignificant, or “swallowed.”
 After a divorce and the ex’s remarriage, this woman, like Metis, may simply disappear from the social scene.
 When a wife’s ideas or creative work are attributed to her husband, she is often given no public credit.
 Einstein’s wife was a brilliant physics student, but he never mentioned any of her contributions to his theories.
 This pattern often occurs in the work world, where a “Zeus” steals work or ideas from a woman and then describes her as “only a helpmate.”
 Another example of a woman being “swallowed” is when she begins and nurtures an organization, and it is taken over by men once it begins to gain status.

-The Greek Goddess of Mythology and practicality Metis is a wise counselor, who uses time, energy, talents and resources in a judicious manner, so she will rebound.
+Metis is a wise counselor, who uses time, energy, talents, and resources in a judicious manner, so she will rebound.
 Metis often comes into your life when you are feeling powerful or when all your resources are not taken up by furthering a husband’s career or having so many childcare duties.
 Metis can guide you through a serious illness, the worst loss or most terrible betrayal.
 She urges you to use introspection and solitude, meditation, and even therapy.
 You must find room for solitude and reflection in your life for Metis to find you, which is often in midlife.

-Metis is discerning, and a combination of intuition, intellect and experience that you have acquired because you are more seasoned by your own life.
+Metis is discerning, and a combination of intuition, intellect, and experience that you have acquired because you are more seasoned by your own life.
 You are looked upon now as a respected elder who others look to for perspective on their own lives.
 You set your own goals and normally achieve them.
-Metis is there when you become involved in social issues of justice, ethics and accountability.
+Metis is there when you become involved in social issues of justice, ethics, and accountability.
 You may develop more female friendships at this time in life, become an environmentalist or a late bloomer to the spirituality movement.
 You may find you can make a living doing a hobby you only had time to dabble in before this period of life.
+(At 62, I do this casting and interpreting astrology charts, something I never had time to do).
 If you chose to be childless, you may feel sad for the road not taken.